saiintbrisson/saiintbrisson/README.md

 ## Interests

 Currently learning Rust and enjoying it a lot 🦀.
-Using it to mostly build servers (of all kinds), specially using tokio + actix.
+I like building TCP servers and implementing protocols (lazily working on an SSH server), and other network related stuff.

 My main interests are working with networks and distributed systems.
 Being a very curious person, I like to understand how fast & reliable services are designed and work, so I spend a lot of time researching and studying everything from scientific papers, articles (_sometimes of dubious quality_), to large open-source codebases.
 Another passion of mine is to contribute to open-source projects.